Spring-2022-CISC374/mvp-what-snext/script.md

 - Ignore.

-  - I'm sure he just lives in the building.
+  - *I'm sure he just lives in the building.*

-  - Screaming for help would be embarrassing anyways.
+  - *Screaming for help would be embarrassing anyways.*

+**Killer Animation [scene 3.5]**

+(stabbing gif)

+REPORTER: Two small bodies found at the Bestie residence at 5pm on a Friday.

+REPORTER: Suspect was seen, following one of the children into the apartment.

+REPORTER: The child remained oblivious to the suspicious man behind them.

 **Best Friend's House [scene 4]**

+BESTIE: You made it!!

+YOU: It was hard but I'm here in one piece.

+BESTIE: Of course you are, we have the best security out there.

+BESTIE: Absolutely nothing can go wrong.

+FIRE ALARM: BEEP BEEP BEEEEEEEEP BEEPERS BEEPING BEP!!

+BESTIE: Well then...

+BESTIE: Gotta blast!

+(bestie runs away)

 **Floor 10 Hallway After Alarm [scene 5]**

+*Where'd he go?*

+*Note to self, take applications for a new bestie*

+*Now, I need to get out of this building.*

 **Elevator and Stairs Hallway [scene 6]**

+*Hmm, stairs or elevator?*

 **Elevator Animation [scene 6.5 - bad choice]**

+**
+**
+**

 **Stairs Hallway [scene 7]**